Tatsh/hello-world-efi/README.md

 ## How to run tests

 In the `build` directory, run `ctest` or `./general_tests`.
-These run on the host operating system, not in the EFI environment. `test.c` shows how to mock the gnu-efilib.
+These run on the host operating system, not in the EFI environment. `test.c` demonstrates how to mock the gnu-efilib with CMocka.